vercel/next.js/docs/api-reference/next/image.md

 ### Device Sizes

-If you know the expected device widths of your users, you can specify a list of device width breakpoints using the `deviceSizes` property.
+If you know the expected device widths of your users, you can specify a list of device width breakpoints using the `deviceSizes` property in `next.config.js`.
 These widths are used when the [`next/image`](/docs/api-reference/next/image.md) component uses `layout="responsive"` or `layout="fill"` to ensure the correct image is served for user's device.

 If no configuration is provided, the default below is used.